More at rubyonrails.org:

 database_tasks: false

-3 Generators and Migrations
+3. Generators and Migrations

 Migrations for multiple databases should live in their own folders prefixed with the name of the database key in the configuration.

-You also need to set the migrations_paths in the database configurations to tell Rails where to find the migrations.
+You also need to set migrations_paths in the database configurations to tell Rails where to find the migrations.

 For example the animals database would look for migrations in the db/animals_migrate directory and primary would look in db/migrate.
 Rails generators now take a --database option so that the file is generated in the correct directory.
 The command can be run like so: